JuliaQUBO/ToQUBO.jl/docs/src/manual/2-model.md

 ## Defining Constraints

 ToQUBO.jl supports linear and quadratic constraints, which are reformulated as penalty terms in the QUBO objective function.
+Equality constraints use a quadratic residual penalty by default.
+A signed linear residual can be selected with `Attributes.LinearPenalty()`, but it requires an explicit `Attributes.ConstraintEncodingPenaltyHint()` because the compiler cannot infer a safe coefficient for that form automatically.
+See [Constraint Penalty Methods](@ref) for the settings and an example.

 ### Linear Constraints